Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 When you think of beautiful, natural beaches with crystal clear waters and a trove of untouched reefs, think of Makena Bay in South Maui.

 This bay attracts all kinds of sporting activities.
-It’s one the most popular kayaking spots in Hawaii for all skill levels.
+It’s one of the most popular kayaking spots in Hawaii for all skill levels.

 It’s not for the person who prefers to be alone!
 You’ll have plenty of company with all the kayak tours that come here.
 But it’s easy to see why it’s so popular.